perepaul/easysubscribe/README.md

         data: {},
         errors: {},
     }
     ```

-## Security Vulnerabilities
+## Credits

-If you discover a security vulnerability within Easysubscribe, please send an e-mail to Paulinus Perekpo Emmanuel via [perekpopaulinus@gmail.com](mailto:perekpopaulinus@gmail.com).
+If you like what you see, please send an e-mail to Paulinus Perekpo Emmanuel via [perekpopaulinus@gmail.com](mailto:perekpopaulinus@gmail.com).

 ## License